Myrmelastes: Morphology and description

 Adults of the genus Myrmelastes range in body length from approximately 13 to 17 cm and typically weigh between 18 and 27 grams (del Hoyo et al., 2004, p.
 699).
 The overall body plan conforms to the antbird family's typical morphology, with short, rounded wings, a relatively long tail, and robust legs adapted for maneuvering through dense forest undergrowth.

 Males are generally slate-grey to blackish in coloration, often with a faint bluish or silvery sheen and limited spotting.
 Females, in contrast, exhibit warm rufous to cinnamon underparts and darker brown upperparts, resulting in pronounced sexual dimorphism.
 This sex-based divergence in plumage is consistent across most species in the genus and is considered a diagnostic feature.
 The bill is straight, heavy, and laterally compressed—an adaptation for gleaning and probing for prey in leaf litter and among bark crevices.
 The lores (featherless area between the eye and the bill) are usually sparsely feathered, revealing bluish or grey skin, especially in adult males.

 Wings are short and rounded, consistent with a lifestyle adapted to maneuverability rather than long-distance flight.
-The hand wing index, a measure of flight feather proportion relative to wing length, ranges from 23–27% in most species (Marcondes & Brumfield, 2020, p.
+The hand wing index, a measure of flight feather proportion relative to wing length, ranges from 23 to 27% in most species (Marcondes & Brumfield, 2020, p.
 3), indicating reduced wing aspect ratio and confirming low flight efficiency in favor of forest interior agility.

 Plumage variation exists within and between species but is generally subtle.
 For example, populations west of the Andes tend to have slightly duller or sootier plumage compared to their trans-Andean counterparts, possibly due to environmental or selective pressures related to light penetration and microhabitat structure (Marcondes & Brumfield, 2020, p.
 6).
 In some populations, crown and mantle feathers exhibit faint barring or fringing, though these markings are often only visible at close range.